 Question: What is the Rate of Interest for Public Provident Funds?

-The current rate of Interest for PPF is 8.7 per cent compounded yearly.
+Please check this for current Rate of interest.
 As a matter of fact, the interest rates of PPF are revised from time to time.

 Question: Which is better investment option?
 PPF or NSC?